mikkomattila/advent-of-code/README.md

 # Advent of Code
-My C# solutions to Advent Of Code: a christmas calendar of small coding challenges: https://adventofcode.com.
+My solutions to Advent Of Code, written in C#.
+Advent Of Code is an advent calendar of small coding challenges: https://adventofcode.com.

+#

+Run `dotnet run` in AdventOfCode.CLI to run the application.

+#